Registration

 Please note that in order to apply for funding, your player(s) must already be registered with your hockey association.

-The application link below for the 2023-2024 season will be activated on June 15th and the deadline to apply is October 15th.
+This is the link to apply for the Flames Even Strength Program (FESP) Flames EvenStrength Program – Hockey Calgary.
+It will be activated on June 15th and the deadline to apply is October 15th.
 This is an online application only – no paper copies are provided.

 For more information on funding, contact Pam Douglas at the Hockey Calgary office: pam.douglas@hockeycalgary.com